Eli Tomac Wins a Wild 2022 Indianapolis Supercross - Racer X

 Every Sunday morning is horrible.
 I’m always cranked at night and you can’t get any sleep.
 You get two or three hours of sleep.
 Still just revving from the night before.

-Eli, were you biding your time because the track is so difficult, waiting for things to change?
+Were you biding your time because the track is so difficult, waiting for things to change?
 It looked like you were just in the group for a while.
 Were you waiting, or that’s just the way the race played out?

 It was kind of how the race played out.
 I was just going.
 To be honest, I was having a difficult time being right on the wheel because the dirt was sticking to the goggles so bad.
 I was actually afraid of losing all my tear-offs.
 So, I kind of backed off a little bit.
 I didn’t want to get way out of touch, but a little bit until whatever it was, halfway or just after that.
 Then that was it.
 So, first half I was worried about my goggles and was kind of taking it a little bit easy.
 It’s a tough thing to manage.

-Eli, from a championship point of view, at the moment 48 points (his points lead would later grow to 51 after Justin Barcia was penalized three points for the Anderson incident).
+From a championship point of view, at the moment 48 points (his points lead would later grow to 51 after Justin Barcia was penalized three points for the Anderson incident).
 That’s something incredible.
 Being able to potentially wrap this thing up at your home race in Colorado, is that a thought as well?
 Is that just something that you’re like, that would be super special?

 It would be really special.
 We didn’t go there [Denver] last year, and the year before or two years ago it was the loudest stadium I’ve been in.
 So, that would be really neat, but we’re a ways from that still.
 It’s a great position to be in, but there’s a lot of racing left.
 You know how supercross is.
 Just try to play it weekend by weekend.